Inpatient Services

 Hematology/oncology

-Intensive care unit
+Medical intensive care unit

 Night float

 At Dartmouth Hitchcock Medical Center, a night float team consisting of an intern paired with a senior resident manages acute overnight care for the general medicine service.
 This team evaluates and admits new patients to the hospital and provides cross-coverage for other medicine patients.
+At the White River Junction VA the night float consists of 1 resident.